ddkatona/relics/README.md

 In addition to the preset Ability types and Keywords Pieces can also have some unique effects.
 This makes it possible to have some truly unique characters in the game.
 If a Piece has a unique effect it's show immediately on the Expanded Piece View upon hovering the desired unit.
 It looks like this:

 ![Legend](expanded_view.png)

+These effects can be triggered by the event desribed in the text.
+In the example above it's triggered by the Piece dying, but unique effects can be triggered passively as well (for example by ally dying).